 Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Yes: Drainage: No: For comments on non-mains services, see section 15.
 8a.
 Heating: Gas fired boiler.
 9. Roads - assumed adopted (If no see section 15.
 General Remarks) Yes: No: General Condition 10.
 Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
-None significant apparent.
-Retention: No: Yes: Retention amount: 11.
-Subsidence, Settlement and Landslip: No obvious evidence of significant movement noted within the limitations of my inspection.
+None apparent.
+Retention: Yes: No: Retention amount: 11.
+Subsidence, Settlement and Landslip: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
 12. General Condition: The property appeared to be in a condition generally consistent with its age and type.
-Some items of repair and maintenance are required, however.
+Legal & Other Matters 13.
+Alterations: Has the property been extended/converted/altered?
+(If yes, see section 15)

-Legal & Other Matters
+Yes:

-13. Alterations: Has the property been extended/converted/altered?
-(If yes, see section 15) Yes: No: ✓
+No: